VZCE/mbrpc/README.md

 # mbrpc

-This old project is an RPC integration for Discord, designed to work with MusicBee, a popular music player.
+This old project of mine is an RPC integration for Discord, designed to work with MusicBee, a popular music player.
 Developed in Node.js, this script allows you to display the currently playing music information from MusicBee directly on your Discord profile.
-I completed this project with the help of the Beekeeper plugin, which allowed me to write it in JavaScript (avoiding C# which I am not familiar with).
+I completed this **project with the help of the Beekeeper plugin**, which allowed me to write it in JavaScript (avoiding C# which I am not familiar with).

 [![Issues](https://img.shields.io/github/issues/vzce/mbrpc/total.svg?style=for-the-badge)]()
 [![Github All Releases](https://img.shields.io/github/downloads/vzce/mbrpc/total.svg?style=for-the-badge)]()